MichaelVolk/LanguageGuesser/README.md

 ### Training the network

-LanguageDetector.py provided a command line interface allowing the user to select the languages the model should train with.
+LanguageDetector.py provides a command line interface allowing the user to select the languages the model should train with.
 After training is complete, the user can type in words to see what language the model thinks the word is from.
 In general, the model performs worse the more languages are compared at once.

 ## Results